 should go to the candidate who gets the most votes IN COLORADO

-Politicians in Denver voted to give our votes for President to states like California, New York, Florida, and Illinois.
+Politicians in Denver voted to give our votes for President to states like California, New York, and Illinois.
 That’s wrong.
 We have to stop them from giving away our votes and our voice.
-And here’s how WE stop them from giving away our votes, and our voice.
+And here’s how we stop them from giving away our votes:

 Do you want California to decide our next President?

 The Electoral College ensures that states with smaller populations still have an important role in electing the President.
 That is why each state has a number of Presidential Electors equal to the number of Representatives that state has in the U.S. House of Representatives, plus two for the two Senators each state has in the U.S. Senate.
 Colorado has 9 votes in the Electoral College (7 Representatives + 2 Senators).
 These electors cast their vote for President based on the candidate who receives the most votes in their state.* This ensures that the minority always has a voice by allowing smaller, less populated states to have a more proportionate voice in electing our President.

 *Nebraska and Maine award their electoral votes proportionally, based on Congressional districts.